MaximePolicarpo/HGT_Teleostei/README.md

 Genome fasta files, to be found on RefSeq and GenBank, are also needed for these analysis.

-All the other files needed to run these scripts are available on FigShare : XXXX
+All the other files needed to run these scripts are available on Zenodo.

 ## VI - Map the geographical distributions of species involved in HGTs